 The Office of the Registrar notifies students of their eligibility for credit upon receiving an application for admission and the official test score report.
 Students will receive the credit during the first semester of enrollment.

-Credit awarded for these exams will apply toward the WKU General Education categories as indicated.
-For detailed information refer to the General Education section of the catalog.
+Credit awarded for these exams will apply toward the WKU general education categories as indicated.
+For detailed information refer to the WKU Colonnade program section of the catalog.
 Credit for these exams will also apply toward the Kentucky Statewide General Education categories as indicated.
 The categories are: Written Communications (WC) and Oral Communications (OC), Arts and Humanities (AH), Social and Behavioral Sciences (SB), Natural Sciences (NS), Natural Sciences Lab (SL) and Quantitative Reasoning (QR).

 Advanced Placement Program (AP)